alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-offering-non-Muslim-guest-unlawful-food.md

 ---
-layout: post
-title: "Ruling on offering a non-Muslim guest unlawful food"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 443, Question 4"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "If one may be harmed due to not being generous to them, then it is permissible.
-However, offering them illegal foods and drinks prohibited by Allah as swine flesh and wine is not permissible."
 muftis:
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah Ibn Mani'
     url: /biography/mani/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA no. 443, Question 4
+summary: If one may be harmed due to not being generous to them, then it is permissible.
+  However, offering them illegal foods and drinks prohibited by Allah as swine flesh and wine is not permissible.
+title: Ruling on offering a non-Muslim guest unlawful food
 ---

 ### Question: